 An actress of luminous grace who defined cinematic elegance, then devoted her later life to helping the world's most vulnerable children as a UNICEF ambassador.

-Audrey Hepburn's life contained two distinct, profound acts.
-The first was that of a screen star whose gamine beauty and innate style made her a defining face of mid-century cinema.
-Born in Belgium and surviving the Nazi occupation of the Netherlands as a child, she brought a fragile strength and a dancer's poise to her roles.
-Her breakthrough in 'Roman Holiday' won her an Oscar, and she followed with a string of indelible performances in films like 'Sabrina,' 'Funny Face,' and 'Breakfast at Tiffany's,' where her portrayal of Holly Golightly cemented her as a fashion touchstone.
-Her collaboration with designer Hubert de Givenchy created an aesthetic of sophisticated simplicity that remains influential.
-The second act began as her film career waned.
-Appointed a UNICEF Goodwill Ambassador in 1988, she traveled to some of the world's most desperate regions, using her fame not for glamour but to bear witness and advocate for children suffering from famine and war.
-This work, she often said, gave her more pride than any film, reframing her legacy as one of compassion as much as artistry.
+Audrey Hepburn won an Oscar for her breakthrough role in 'Roman Holiday.'
+Born in Belgium, she survived the Nazi occupation of the Netherlands as a child, bringing fragile strength and a dancer's poise to her performances.
+She followed with films like 'Sabrina,' 'Funny Face,' and 'Breakfast at Tiffany's,' where her portrayal of Holly Golightly set a fashion touchstone.
+Her collaboration with designer Hubert de Givenchy created an aesthetic of sophisticated simplicity.
+Appointed a UNICEF Goodwill Ambassador in 1988, she traveled to desperate regions to advocate for children suffering from famine and war.
+This work, she often said, gave her more pride than any film.
+Her life contained two distinct acts: a screen star and a humanitarian.

 1928–1945